signatureai/signature-core-nodes/docs/nodes/file.md

 | image | `IMAGE` |
 | mask  | `MASK`  |

-??? note "Pick the code in file.py"
+??? note "Source code in file.py"

     ```python
     class ImageFromWeb:
+        """Fetches and converts web images to ComfyUI-compatible tensors.

-        """Loads an image from a URL.
+        Downloads an image from a URL and processes it into ComfyUI's expected tensor format.
+Handles both RGB

-        Parameters:
+        and RGBA images with automatic mask generation for transparency.

+        Args:
-            url (str): URL of the image to load
+            url (str): Direct URL to the image file (PNG, JPG, JPEG, WebP).

         Returns:
-            tuple[torch.Tensor, torch.Tensor]: Image tensor in BWHC format and mask
+            tuple[torch.Tensor, torch.Tensor]:
+                - image: BWHC format tensor, normalized to [0,1] range
+                - mask: BWHC format tensor for transparency/alpha channel

+        Raises:
+            ValueError: If URL is invalid, inaccessible, or not a string
+            HTTPError: If image download fails
+            IOError: If image format is unsupported

+        Notes:
+            - Automatically converts images to float32 format
+            - RGB images get a mask of ones
+            - RGBA images use alpha channel as mask
+            - Supports standard web image formats
+            - Image dimensions are preserved
         """

         @classmethod